If thirty is the new twenty, will I be carded everywhere again?

 Therefore, I hope everyone understands why I haven't called or written in the last couple of weeks.
 Sure, I can give you the short version that my sleep patterns are a bit off.
 But the big picture is what matters.
 And that's how you know you have grown up...just a bit more.

+Lessons Learned, my three things.
 1) I do not understand golf or golf fans...and I never will.
 They will continue to cheer an amoral Tiger Woods while scoff and cheer for the demise of a golfer in Phil Mickelson that has two(!) members of his family CURRENTLY and simultaneously suffering from breast cancer.
 Pardon the language, but what the fuck, golf "fans"?
+2) Therapeutic optometrists can also write prescriptions.
+I did not know that.
+3) There sure are a lot of new people moving to Dallas.
+The last stat I heard was every day, 300 people move to DFW.

 Hopefully this mea culpa explains some things (especially the photo).
 Got some fun things coming around the bend (despite the poor scheduling issues) including my triumphant return to Corpus.
 But that's in about five weeks.
 I will scrounge some things up meanwhile.
 Until then, talk later.